Heavy Traffic Queue Length Behaviour in a Switch under Markovian Arrivals: Conclusion

-\section{Conclusion.}
+\section{Conclusion}

-In this paper, we analysed the heavy traffic behaviour in a switch operating under the MaxWeight Scheduling algorithm when the arrivals are Markovian.
+In this paper, we {{}analyzed} the heavy-traffic behavior in a switch operating under the MaxWeight scheduling algorithm when the arrivals are Markovian.
 The steady state sum queue length was obtained, which is consistent with the result in i.i.d. case.
-This paper generalized the drift method that was developed in \citet{eryilmaz2012asymptotically, maguluri2016heavy} and the transform method in \citet{hurtado2018transform} to the case of Markovian arrivals.
+This paper generalized the drift method that was developed in \cite{eryilmaz2012asymptotically,maguluri2016heavy} and the transform method in \cite{hurtado2020transform} to the case of Markovian arrivals.
 The key ideas are to consider drift over a time window whose size depends on the heavy-traffic parameter, and to exploit geometric mixing of Markov chains to get a handle on the Markovian correlations.

 There are several possible future directions.
-An immediate future direction is to generalize the result to the so-called `Generalized switch model' \citet{stolyar2004maxweight, langegenswitch} when the complete resource pooling condition is not satisfied.
-This is a general queueing model that includes a switch that is incompletely saturated, a switch where the arrivals across the ports are saturated, wireless networks under interference and fading, cloud computing scheduling etc. A second future direction is to establish the generality of Markov modulated arrivals in discrete-time systems.
-It was shown in \citet{asmussen1993marked} that Markovian arrival processes approximate any marked point process to an arbitrary degree of accuracy.
+An immediate future direction is to generalize the result to the so-called `Generalized switch model' \cite{stolyar2004maxweight,langegenswitch} when the complete resource pooling condition is not satisfied.
+This is a general queueing model that includes a switch that is incompletely saturated, a switch where the arrivals across the ports are saturated, wireless networks under interference and fading, cloud computing scheduling etc. A second future direction is to establish the generality of Markovian arrivals in discrete-time systems.
+It was shown in \cite{asmussen1993marked} that Markovian arrival processes approximate any marked point process to an arbitrary degree of accuracy.
 Exploring the validity of such a result for discrete-time arrival processes is an open question.

-\section{Acknowledgments.}
+\section{Acknowledgments}

-The authors thank Ms. Daniela Hurtado Lange for her discussions and kind help. {A\arabic{section}} \begin{APPENDICES}
+The authors thank Dr. Daniela Hurtado Lange for her discussions.
+This work was partially supported by NSF grants EPCN-2144316, CMMI-2140534 and CCF-1850439. {A\arabic{section}} \begin{APPENDICES}